564 attributed reviews in the last 3 years

 |Year of birth||Band|

-To start this slightly subjective categorisation, create a new project and model containing the transaction, pos and staff tables.
+To start this slightly subjective categorisation, create a new project called Age categories and import the Purchase and wo_Staff tables.

-You'll need to create a relationship manually between the Pos and Staff tables at this point.
+You'll need to create a relationship manually between the purchase and staff tables at this point.

 Create 3 new calculated columns in the staff table:

-The staff table in id order, with the 3 new columns giving the name of each member of staff, their birth year and a verdict on their age.
+The staff table, with 3 new columns giving the name of each member of staff, their birth year and a verdict on their age.

 Here are some notes on how to create these columns: